Vic-Warden/Digital-Life-Hipper-Monitoring/docs/frontend/web_page/template.md

 ### login css
 In this file you will find all the css code that is used to style is page.

+### References
+- Figma is used to help with making the design for the website.

+**Chatgpt was used to clean up the written code**